Learn the key concepts and terminology you'll need to know in order to use InsightConnect.

 Every time a workflow runs, it creates a job.
 Read more about jobs below.

-In addition to the active or inactive state, a workflow may also have one draft with unpublished changes.
+In addition to the active or inactive state, a workflow may also have unpublished changes.
 This allows InsightConnect users to modify or extend workflow functionality without needing to deactivate the current workflow version.
 Once your changes are ready, you may publish them, thereby replacing the current active or inactive workflow with your modified workflow.
-You may then create a new draft and repeat the process.
+You may then edit the workflow again and repeat the process.

 View and manage your workflows from the